liyanse/liyanse/README.md

 ---
 Hello 👋
  </br>
-I'm Data Analyst with crazy interest in Machine Learning.
- Who am I kidding, I'm a Machine Learning Engineer
- I am obsessed with deriving better solutions from data, especially computer vision models.
+I'm Data Engineer, I am obsessed with deriving better solutions from data, especially in Formula1 and Computer Vision.
  Welcome to my small world where I show you some of the solutions I have worked on with data.

- I am currently participating in Open Source contributions with teams like UnifyAI.
- Other than my professional work, I love talking about working in freelancing in Data Science.
-The year is 2023, we've all learnt how easily life could pass us by and we all love and appreciate working with our own schedules.
-So follow me on my socials to learn more about this.
 </p>
- - ⚡ Fun fact: I love playing board games and wild photography 😄If I could, I'd love to work as a Machine Learning Engineer for Formula 1.
+ - ⚡ Fun fact: I love playing board games and wild photography 😄If I could, I'd love to work in Formula 1 industry.
 (And yes, I love watching F1, take a guess at what team I support)
  </p>
  - Don't be afraid to launch a product without machine learning

  - If you torture your data long enough, it will confess to anything
 </br>

-### 🛠️: Skills:
-- **Proficient:** Python, Computer Vision(YOLOv), OpenAI, Machine Learning
-- **Moderate:** SQL, PowerBi
-- **Database:** SQL Server, MySQL, PostgreSQL

 ---
 <div>